 Enter Strategic Doing, a discipline for change, innovation, and strategic transformation specifically designed for today’s complex challenges.
 Incubated at Purdue University, Strategic Doing is now used by leaders all over the world.
 Strategic Doing enables people to form action-oriented collaborations quickly, move them toward measurable outcomes, and make adjustments along the way.

-Hutcheson Associates is excited to now be offering the Strategic Doing Masterclass Practitioner and Certification Training.
+Hutcheson Associates is excited to now be offering the Strategic Doing Practitioner Masterclass.
 This interactive course can be delivered traditionally (once COVID 19 is under control) or via web conference, either way the training is interactive and engaging.

 Here’s what you can expect to learn from this training